 This past week in full Michigan fashion we had (fingers crossed) our last snow of the year!
 As soon as I saw it falling from the sky I quickly ran outside and grabbed all my plants to bring them in from the cold.
 Temporarily, our mudroom turned into a little greenhouse.
-While our mudroom did smell good & it looked pretty with all the plants inside, I was super anxious to get out and plant some them.
-Yesterday my sweet friend Diane stopped by to help me with my window boxes on the shed & I would say this is a great start to spring planting on the farm..
+While our mudroom did smell good & it looked pretty with all the plants inside, I was super anxious to get out and plant some of them.
+Yesterday my sweet friend Diane stopped by to help me with my spring window boxes on the shed & I would say this is a great start to spring planting on the farm..

 Last June, I put together a blog post on how to build the window boxes, which you can see here [HERE].